jguhlin/minimap2-rs/README.md

 * More tests by @eharr
 * Display impl for Strand thanks to @ahcm
 * Update minimap2-sys to latest version by @jguhlin
-* mm2fast added as additional backend by @jguhlin
+* -sys crate mm2fast added as additional backend by @jguhlin
 * zlib dep changes by @jguhlin (hopefully now it is more portable and robust)
+* -sys crate now supports SIMDe

 ## 0.1.9
 * Thanks for @Adoni5 for switching to builder pattern, and @eharr for adding additional fields to alignment.